-A NEW training group for WKSC youth members to learn and improve their Optimist sailing skills.
+A training group for WKSC junior members to learn and improve their Optimist sailing skills.

 A supportive youth friendly environment that is fun, safe and rewarding.